microsoft/Mobius/README.md

 Refer to [SparkCLR C# API documentation](csharp/Adapter/documentation/SparkCLR_API_Documentation.md) for the list of Spark's data processing operations supported in SparkCLR.

+## API Usage

+SparkCLR API usage samples are available at:

+* [Samples project](csharp/Samples) which uses a comprehensive set of SparkCLR APIs to implement samples that are also used for functional validation of APIs

+* [Examples folder](./examples) which contains standalone SparkCLR projects that can be used as templates to start developing SparkCLR applications

 ## Documents

 Refer to the [docs folder](docs) for design overview and other info on SparkCLR